How Billy Idol Almost Lost His Leg in a Motorcycle Accident

 We enjoy a certain amount of bad behavior from our rock stars, but within limits.
 No one really wants anyone to end up in rehab, prison or an early grave.
-On Feb.
-6, 1990, Billy Idol tested those limits in a big way.
+Billy Idol tested those limits in a big way on Feb.
+6, 1990.

 As he later told Arsenio Hall, the fact that he was able to come out of the accident with both legs intact was a case of all-around lucky timing.
 "Ten years ago I would have had my leg amputated, but thank God the orthopedic surgeons and plastic surgeons have developed such a system of magic," he said during their 1990 interview.
 Unable to resist slipping in a plug for his then-current album Charmed Life, he added, "I think it's definitely got something to do with a charmed life, if you ask me."

 "It was pretty wild!"
 Idol chuckled during an interview with Q magazine shortly after the accident.
-"The leg bone had gone straight through the jeans -- whoooooarrr! -- and ripped the muscle to shreds.
+"The leg bone had gone straight through the jeans – whoooooarrr! – and ripped the muscle to shreds.
 Wild!
 Ha ha.
 And there was blood all over and everything, and I kept blacking out and I was in all this pain, and I came to on the operating table with somebody with a pair of scissors going up my shirt, cutting the clothes off me.
-And all I could think about was, thank the f--- I didn't wear one of my favorite leather jackets.
+And all I could think about was, thank the fuck I didn't wear one of my favorite leather jackets.
 I just had this denim jacket on.
-Thank you, God..."
+Thank you, God. ..."

 Aside from nearly costing Idol a limb, the accident also cost him a role in Terminator 2: Judgment Day, which was then gearing up production.
 According to stunt coordinator Joel Kramer, Idol was director James Cameron's first choice to play the evil T-1000, ultimately portrayed by actor Robert Patrick.
 "I was like, ‘Jim, these storyboards look just like Billy Idol!’"
 Kramer told MTV.
 "And he was like, ‘Yeah, he was my first pick.’
 But Billy had gotten into a motorcycle accident and broke his leg, so it didn’t work out, because he would have to be in lean running shape."